 At once

 Hideo Kojima’s personality can be felt throughout the series.
 The dialogue often reflects Kojima’s own interests, especially when Solid Snake communicates to his team mates back at HQ.
-Mainly they give Snake advice on how to progress through the game, but the conversations turn to such subjects as the Cold War, the nature of military technology, and the movie Godzilla.
+Mainly they give Snake advice on how to progress through the game, but the conversations sometimes turn to subjects like the Cold War, the nature of military technology, and the movie Godzilla.

-The great thing about these games is that when you’re not playing them, you’re watching a brilliant movie unfold, and when you’re not watching a cutscene, you’re playing a brilliant game, and few games match the magnitude of Metal Gear Solid because it contains an intriguing story, fun gameplay and cinematic presentation.
-Three things that are rare in the entertainment world for one thing to contain.
+The great thing about these games is that when you’re not playing them, you’re watching a brilliant movie unfold, and when you’re not watching a cutscene, you’re playing a brilliant game, and few games match the magnitude of this series because it contains an intriguing story, fun gameplay and an epic presentation.
+Three things that are rare in the world of gaming.